 Tax Planning for Annuities

-Annuities are typically funded with after-tax dollars.
-So, the money you pay into an annuity (in the form of premiums) is nondeductible.
-By placing funds in an annuity, you will not realize any current income tax savings, unlike putting money into a traditional IRA, 401(k) plan, or other employer-sponsored retirement plan.
+The after-tax money you pay into an annuity (in the form of premiums) is nondeductible.
+By placing funds in an annuity, you will not realize any current income tax savings, which you might receive by putting money into a traditional IRA, 401(k) plan, or other employer-sponsored retirement plan.

 Unlike most investments, an increase in the value of an annuity from interest is not currently taxable.
 Generally, annuity funds are allowed to grow tax deferred until they’re distributed, at which time the owner will pay ordinary income tax on all gains.